-Dampness, rot and infestation

-Repair category 2

-Notes There is evidence of dampness at the base of a wall and concealed timbers may be defective.
-Further investigation can be carried out by a firm of timber/damp specialists with a view to having all necessary remedial repair work implemented.
+Dampness, rot and infestation Repair category 2 Notes There is evidence of penetrating dampness to various walls and concealed timbers may be defective.
+Further investigation can be carried out by a firm of timber/damp specialists with a view to having all necessary remedial repairs implemented.
+There is evidence of dampness to the kitchen floor which appears to be related to a leak from an adjacent appliance and further investigation, including examination of concealed areas, should be carried out by an appropriate timber/damp specialist contractor, and repairs implemented to guaranteed standards.